 209.B.
 On Private or Public Property: A student shall not be present on any portion of private or public property that is next to school property during designated school hours.
 During school hours students must be in school unless they have an approved reason for absence.

-210. Smoking & Tobacco Use (Nonviolent)*: Smoking, possessing or using tobacco or any electronic smoking device in school buildings, school buses, or on any property owned by, leased by or under the control of the school.
+210. Smoking , Vaping & Tobacco Use (Nonviolent): Smoking, possessing or using tobacco or any electronic smoking device in school buildings, school buses, or on any property owned by, leased by or under the control of the school.

-Academic Dishonesty (Nonviolent)*: Academic dishonesty shall include, but not be limited to, all forms of cheating, plagiarism, pre-exam access to test forms, representing someone else’s work as their own, and the unauthorized use of aids during examinations, projects and assignments.
+Academic Dishonesty (Nonviolent): Academic dishonesty shall include, but not be limited to, all forms of cheating, plagiarism, pre-exam access to test forms, representing someone else’s work as their own, and the unauthorized use of aids during examinations, projects and assignments.

-Harassment: A form of discrimination based on the basis of race, color, age, creed, religion, sex, gender (including gender identity or expression), sexual orientation, ancestry, national origin, marital status, pregnancy or disability consisting of unwelcome conduct, or other conduct that may be harmful or humiliating or interfere with a person’s school or school-related performance when such conduct is sufficiently severe, persistent, or pervasive and a reasonable person in the complainant’s position would find that it creates an intimidating, threatening or abusive educational environment.
+Harassment (Violent): A form of discrimination based on the basis of race, color, age, creed, religion, sex, gender (including gender identity or expression), sexual orientation, ancestry, national origin, marital status, pregnancy or disability consisting of unwelcome conduct, or other conduct that may be harmful or humiliating or interfere with a person’s school or school-related performance when such conduct is sufficiently severe, persistent, or pervasive and a reasonable person in the complainant’s position would find that it creates an intimidating, threatening or abusive educational environment.

 Specific harassment infractions are further defined as follows: